The Web address of this article is

 effectively over two decades without neglecting yourself.
 The range and

-scope of major social problems suggests that U.S. parents are failing at
+social problems suggests that parents are failing at

-This article provides a framework to help improve child discipline in
+describes a framework for effective child discipline in

 six long-tem goals of child discipline,

 the intro to this nonprofit Web site and the

 The English word "discipline" comes from disciple, which meant